-With work now progressing on a second DRAMATIS album, RRussell Bell kindly chatted to The Electricity Club about why it has taken so long to follow-up ‘For Future Reference’ and the possibility of live dates…
+With work now progressing on a second DRAMATIS album, RRussell Bell kindly chatted about why it has taken so long to follow-up ‘For Future Reference’ and the possibility of live dates…

 After the various false starts, it was a pleasant surprise to hear there was a new DRAMATIS single to start the decade?

 Yes, we finally got it together.
 To be honest, losing Ced was a massive blow that seriously knocked us back.

 Even now, whenever I program a drum track, I always try to imagine what Ced might have played and attempt that.

 Also, with Chris living in France, it was difficult for us to get together regularly and our studio software isn’t entirely compatible so working purely online is difficult.

 You recently released your debut solo EP ‘Like-A-Human’, so what inspired you to head down the DRAMATIS route?